mscaudill/tabbed/paper/paper.md

 conducted on a DSV file with all floats and a DSV file with floats and datetime instances.
 The file size in each case was 10 columns by 100,000 rows.
-The left panel of \autoref{fig: figure2} shows that tabbed is slower on both the float and mixed type files by approximately 30%.
+The left panel of \autoref{fig: figure2} shows that tabbed is slower on both the float and mixed type files.
 Nevertheless, users can expect to read millions of cells from a DSV file in just a few seconds with tabbed.

 ![Tabbed and pandas read speed comparison.
 Left: Comparison of number of cells casted per second between tabbed and pandas for DSV files composed of floats